-On December 5, 2017, the CEO declared that the condition of the Almaden Valley Pipeline (AVP) constituted an emergency condition pursuant to California Public Contract Code §22050, and that District staff may repair such pipeline, take any directly related and immediate action required by that emergency, and procure the necessary equipment, services, and supplies for those purposes, without giving notice for bids to let contracts.
-The emergency condition continues to exist as the repairs to the Almaden Valley Pipeline are not yet underway.
+On December 5, 2017, the CEO declared that the condition of the Almaden Valley Pipeline (AVP) constituted an emergency condition pursuant to California Public Contract Code §22050; and therefore, District staff is exempted from undergoing competitive bidding requirements to procure the necessary equipment, supplies, non-professional services, and public works to attend to the emergency condition.
+This declaration was continued by the Board on December 12, 2017, January 9, 2018 and January 23, 2018.
+The emergency condition continues to exist as the repairs to the Almaden Valley Pipeline are not yet completed.